Azure/azure-quickstart-templates/201-front-door-premium-app-service-private-link/README.md

 ## Notes

 - Front Door Standard/Premium is currently in preview.
+- When using Private Link origins with Front Door Premium during the preview period, [there is a limited set of regions available for use](https://docs.microsoft.com/en-us/azure/frontdoor/standard-premium/concept-private-link#limitations).
+These have been enforced in the template.
+Once the service is generally available this restriction will likely be removed.
 - Front Door Standard/Premium is not currently available in the US Government regions.